Aircraft maintenance, storage and display hangars require durable, high-gloss, bright and light-reflective aircraft hangar floor coatings.

 Having Your Cake….and Eating It Too

-There are polymer floor coating surface texture additives available that can help you achieve the best of both worlds.
+There are polymer floor coating surface texture additives available for hanger floor projects that can help you achieve the best of both worlds.
 Instead of being broadcast into a wet polymer coating as explained above, these additives are designed to be field-mixed, on the jobsite, into the polymer components prior to roller application of the polyurethane topcoat.

 A product like Protective Industrial Polymers’ GlossGrip can help produce a durable, bright, high-gloss floor coating that is easy to clean with greatly enhanced slip-resistance.